A Winner [Updated]

 Triumph Tiger 800

 I was able to ride a Tiger 800 demo bike for a good 5 hours and it is just fantastic.
-If you like that style of bike, you’d be hard pressed to find something else that offers everything the 800 XRT offers.
-It is a blast to ride and has both cruise control and heated seats, the later being a first in mid-sized bikes as far as I know.
+If you like the adventure style of bike, you’d be hard pressed to find something else that offers everything the 800 offers.
+It is a blast to ride and the higher trim lines have both cruise control and heated seats, the later being a first in mid-sized bikes as far as I know.

 I had looked at Yamaha’s FJ-09 as well, but it lacks cruise control, which is a deal breaker for me.
-I suspect Yamaha will add cruise for 2017 (it is on the new for 2017 FZ-10) but no matter, as I have already decided to go with a heavyweight bike.
+I suspect Yamaha will add cruise for 2017 or 2018 as it is on the new 2017 FZ-10.
 One nice feature of the FJ-09 over the Tiger: adjustable suspension.
-Why Triumph did not include the adjustable WP suspension on the XR road oriented models of the 800, when it is included in the XC off-road oriented models, is beyond me.

 I took advantage of BMW’s demo roadshow on multiple occasions this year to ride the K1600GT, the R1200RT (twice), and the R1200GS (twice).
 The K was great, but just too much power for my liking.
-It’s a race bike in full touring rig.
+With about 160hp and torque for days, it’s a race bike in full touring rig.
 Honestly, it’s a bit alarming, at least for this less experienced rider!
 Most recently I rode the RT and the GS back to back, and without any doubt I found the GS to be both more comfortable and more rideable for me.

 I had some specific issues with the RT.
 The front end seemed to waver at low speeds (30 - 50kph).
 I don’t remember that happening the first time I rode the RT, but it was a consistent issue the second time around.
 And there is a decent amount of vibration in handlebars at 4500 - 5000RPM, which is a rev range you frequently find yourself in on the highway.

 The GS had neither of these problems.
 Its only issue is its height.
 It is super-tall in its stock setup, and I am not!
-I did the demo rides with the low seat and that was manageable, but I am going with the lowering kit option which will allow me to use the low or regular seat.
-The low seat will be good for stop-and-go commuter traffic, while the regular height seat will provide extra comfort on long trips.
-Mind you, I found the low seat to be very comfortable in the first place.
+I did the demo rides with the low seat and that was manageable, but I am going with the lowering kit option which.

 Triumph Tiger Explorer 1200

-An aside: I actually emailed Triumph Canada about the lack of demo programs and the role that played in my decision.
+I emailed Triumph Canada about the lack of demo programs and the role that played in my decision.
 It turns out:

 The contact email address on the Triump Canada web site actually goes to Triumph USA, and